 Justin Henderson, Ph.D.

-Assistant Professor of Professional Mental Health Counseling and Director of Lewis & Clark Community Counseling Center.
-Ph.D., 2012, University of Nebraska-Lincoln; M.S., 2007, University of Wyoming; B.A., 2005, University of Wyoming.
-Research interests include Compassion, Acceptance, and Mindfulness-based Therapeutic Modalities and Interventions; Shame Dynamics in Therapy; Shame Dynamics in Power, Privilege, and Oppression; Compassion Training; Mindfulness Training; Trauma; Body Image; Gender and Sexuality; Health Psychology; Training and Supervision; Clinical System Administration; Organizational Development and Consultation
+Assistant Professor of Professional Mental Health Counseling Specialization in Addictions.
+Ph.D., University of Nebraska-Lincoln; M.S., University of Wyoming; B.A., University of Wyoming.
+Research interests and specializations include compassion in counseling; social justice in addictions and counseling; burnout and burnout prevention; systems administration & organizational development

-Stella Beatríz Kerl-McClain, Ph.D.
+Stella Beatriz Kerl-McClain, Ph.D.

 Associate Professor of Professional Mental Health Counseling.
-Ph.D., 1995, University of Texas at Austin; M.A., 1991, University of Texas at Austin; B.A., 1988, University of Washington.
+Ph.D., University of Texas at Austin; M.A., University of Texas at Austin; B.A., University of Washington.
 Specializes in diagnosis and treatment of a broad population base, including college students, children, adolescents, community members and people with chronic mental illness.
-Past-President of the Association of Creativity in Counseling.
+Founding Board member and Past-President of the Association of Creativity in Counseling, currently serving in her second term for the American Counseling Association Governing Council.